schklom/Mirror-workflows/README.md

 Start redis server.

-If "CACHE" is set to false, it is not necessary.
-Check .env.local
+If "CACHE" is set to false (not recommended), it is not necessary.
+Check .env
 ```bash
 redis-server (or docker)
 ```